 Section 16(a) of the Exchange Act of 1934 requires our directors, executive officers, and persons who own more than 10% of our common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
 Our employees prepare these reports for our directors and executive officers who request it on the basis of information obtained from them and from FleetCor's records.
 Based on information available to us during fiscal year 2016, and representations made to us by the reporting persons, we believe that all applicable Section 16(a) filing requirements were met, except that, due to administrative error, Messrs.
 Clarke, Adams, Blazye, Coughlin, Dey, Freund, Gavrilenya, House, Maxsimic, Netto and Secord were late in filing for stock options granted or achieving time based status on January 20, 2016; Messrs.
-Blazye and House were late in filing for vesting of restricted share awards on January 29, 2016 and January 25, 2016, respectively; Mr. Reed was late in filing for the vesting of restricted share awards and sale of stock on May 10, 2016; Mr. Dey was late in filing for the vesting of restricted share awards and sale of stock on May 26, 2016; Mr. House was late in filing for stock options exercised on October 14, 2016; and Mr. Reed was late in filing for stock options exercised on October 24, 2016.
+Blazye and House were late in filing for vesting of restricted share awards on January 25, 2016, respectively; Mr. Reed was late in filing for vesting of restricted share awards on March 3, 2016; Mr. Gavrilenya was late in filing for the stock options exercised on May 10, 2016; Mr. Dey was late in filing for the vesting of restricted share awards and sale of stock on May 26, 2016; Mr. House was late in filing for stock options exercised on October 24, 2016.